Homogenization of plain weave composites with imperfect microstructure: Part II--Analysis of real-world materials: Experimental program

 For the above purposes a carbon-polymer~(C/P) laminated plate was first manufactured by molding together eight layers of carbon fabric Hexcel G~1169 composed of carbon multifilament Torayca T 800 HB and impregnated by phenolic resin Umaform LE.
-A set of twenty specimens having dimensions $25 \times 2.5 \times 2.5$~mm were then cut out of the laminate and subjected to further treatment (carbonization $C$ at 1000$^\circ$C, reimpregnation $I$, recarbonization, second reimpregnation and final graphitization $G$ at 2200$^0$C $(CICICG)$) to create the C/C composite, see \figref{scanned_structure} for an illustration and \cite{Tomkova:2006} for more details.
-The reported specimens were then fixed into the epoxy resin and subject to curing procedure.
-In the last step, the specimen was subjected to final surface grounding and polishing using standard metallographic techniques.
+A set of twenty specimens having dimensions $25 \times 2.5 \times 2.5$~mm were then cut out of the laminate and subjected to further treatment (carbonization $C$ at 1000$^\circ$C, reimpregnation $I$, recarbonization, second reimpregnation and final graphitization $G$ at 2200$^0$C $(CICICG)$) to produce the carbon-carbon (C/C) composite.
+One particular illustration together with a binary representative appears in~\figref{img_anal_example}.